 Best Zoos and Places to see Animals

 Thanks to the fantastic zoos and animal destinations in the Greater Toronto Area, families have the opportunity to see animals from across the globe without ever leaving the city.
-From the massive Toronto Zoo to the small High Park Zoo, these family attractions invite kids to learn about numerous species through exhibits, activities and hands-on interactions with nature.
+From the massive Toronto Zoo to the more intimate High Park Zoo, these family attractions invite kids to learn about numerous species through exhibits, activities and hands-on interactions with nature.
 You'll find petting zoos and critter-themed shows to keep your gang entertained all day long.
 Don't forget to hit up Ripley's Aquarium of Canada, for kids who are fascinated by marine life.

 African Lion Safari